 As part of the quality assurance/quality control (QA/QC) program, all field quality control samples will be sent to the laboratories "blind."
 To accomplish this, field quality control samples will be prepared and labeled in the same manner as regular samples, with each quality control sample being assigned a unique sample number that is consistent with the numbering for regular samples.
 All of the containers with preservatives that are required to complete the field quality control sample for the applicable analyte list shall be labeled with the same sample number.
 The sample ID for field quality control samples should allow data management and data validation staff to identify them as such and should be recorded only in the field logbook.
 Under no circumstances should the laboratory be allowed to use reference materials, rinsate blanks, or trip blanks for laboratory quality control analysis (i.e., duplicates, matrix spike, and matrix spike duplicates).
-To prevent such an occurrence, regular samples should be instructed to contact the project QA/QC coordinator to select appropriate samples for each sample group.
+To prevent such an occurrence, regular samples should be selected and marked on the chain-of-custody/sampling analysis request (COC/SAR) form or the laboratory should be instructed to contact the project QA/QC coordinator to select appropriate samples for each sample group.